jdigger/git-process/README.md

 * The first time you use a GitHub feature (e.g., "`git pull-request`"), this will ask for your username and password.
 It does not store them, but instead uses them to get an OAuth2 token, which is stored in "`git config gitProcess.github.authToken`".
+* If you want to use a different integration branch other than "`master`", set the "`gitProcess.integrationBranch`" configuration value. (e.g., "`git config gitProcess.integrationBranch my-integ-branch`")

 ## Misc ##